foundation-model-stack/fms-acceleration/plugins/accelerated-moe/README.md

 # FMS Acceleration for Mixture-of-Experts

 This library contains plugins to accelerate finetuning with the following optimizations:
-1. Expert-Parallel MoE with ScatterMoe & Megablocks
+1. Expert-Parallel MoE with Triton Kernels from ScatterMoe (& Megablocks)

 ## Plugins